artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 ## Background

 The *Iliad* is the greatest Greek epic poem.
-The ancients believed that it was composed by the blind poet Homer.
-Modern scholars debate when it was composed and by whom, but most agree it was written around 700 BCE.
+The ancients believed that it was composed by the blind poet Homer.Modern scholars debate when it was composed and by whom, but most agree it was written around 700 BCE.

 ## Structure and Outline